PaulaTam/url_shortening/README.md

 ### Continued development
 - 01/20/2024
   Found out that shrtcode API was no longer supported as the documentation is inaccessible.
+- 01/21/2024
+  Replaced shrtcode API with TinyUrl API.

 ## Author